rickhowe/sample/README.md

 	the current window diff mode.
 The selected lines are highlighted in `hl-CursorColumn`.
 Shortly after the two separate windows become diff mode, `:Diffthis` shows the differences for selected lines in each window.
-It is possible to select two ranges of lines even in the same window.
-In the case, `:Diffthis` opens a temporary new window above or below of the current one, copies selected lines to it, and shows the difference with source window.
+It is also possible to select two ranges of lines in the same window.
+And then, `:Diffthis` opens a temporary new window above or below of the current one, copies selected lines to it, and shows the difference with source window.

 * `:Diffoff[!]`
 	* Clear the selected range of lines and reset diff mode for the current window.
-If `!` flag is specified, clear and reset for all windows in the current tab page The temporary window created by `:Diffthis` will be closed when its original window is cleared.
+If `!` flag is specified, clear and reset for all windows in the current tab page.
+The temporary window created by `:Diffthis` will be closed when its original window is cleared.

 * `:Diffupdate`
 	* Update the differences for the selected range of lines in the current